fdoyle/Calendar/Readme.md

 Switching to a more directly-accessible gridlayout improved performance significantly, as well as simplified the code.

 ### todos
-There are some //todo's in the code, which represent things that I would want to get to in a production app, but feel outside of the current scope
+There are some //todo's in the code.
+These todo's represent things that are outside of the scope of this demo, but still worthy of recognition.

 ### potential optimizations
  - These are things that could improve performance, if necessary, but would only serve to clutter the code in a proof of concept.